 Guests who visit the new Packo’s near the university campus will experience the quirky-fun flavor of their favorite spot by finding the features they expect.
 (Yes, the foam hot dogs are certainly displayed.)
 Yet, they’ll also feel energized by the fresh takes on tradition, which also will appeal to a younger audience who might be pulling up a seat at the Packo’s table for the first time.

-A new generation Packo’s location will also open in Maumee, Ohio in the near future, featuring the same refreshed design, drive-thru service and patio dining.
+A new generation Packo’s location recently opened in Maumee, Ohio, featuring the same refreshed design, drive-thru service and patio dining.

 Photography: John Spaulding Photography www.johnspauldingphotography.com